prakashnair1998/Singlish-Generation/README.md

 # Singlish-Generation
-Generation of Singlish Texts using text data procured by NUS
+NLP Text generation of Singlish Text Messages using data collated by the National University of Singapore